liske/snmd-core/doc/views.rst

 .. figure:: _static/widgets_impl_gradient.png
     :align: center

-    :code:`Gradient` widget showing cabinet temperatur distribution
+    *Gradient* widget showing cabinet temperatur distribution

-:code:`Gradient` widgets will show a *linear* gradient where the gradient stops are replaced by monitoring values.
+*Gradient* widgets will show a *linear* gradient where the gradient stops are replaced by monitoring values.
 The monitoring values are mapped to a color using HSL a like coloring scheme.